uiv-lib/uiv/docs/components/tabs.md

 ## Validate before change

-In case you need to validate something inside a tab before it being switch, a sample implementation using `before-change` event:
+In case you need to validate something inside a tab before it being switch, a sample implementation using `before-change` prop:

 <tabs-before-change/>